isabella-sandoval/nyt_api/README.md

 <!-- [LiveSite](www.site.come) -->

 **Overview**
 NYT Best Sellers API is a lightweight Rails application that displays valid JSON of NYT Best selling books by author and/or publisher.
-The application does not have a frontend and is purely interacted with through the URL query string.
+The application does not have a frontend and is purely interacted with through the query string parameters.
 It requests and consumes from external API, New York Times Books API.

 **Technologies**